munnafaisal/Deep-Object-Search-With-Hash/README.md

 For the first time select Resnet-50 and hit Enter Button then you will see features of object images saved in “temp/person” being extracted and indexed.

-After indexing all features a video(path given in the input arguments) will start to play and press 'Q' to pause the video you will see another gallery window showing Query Image and corresponding Query Results
+After indexing all features a video(path given in the input arguments) will start to play and press 'Q' to pause the video you will see another gallery window showing Query Image and corresponding Query Results.
+Then again press 'Q' to continue.

 ## Description of Input arguments